<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 8. Fort Monroe Seawall Trail

-Location: I-64 to Mallory and right on Mellon or Mercury.
+Location: From I-64, exit to Mallory Street and turn right on Mellon or Mercury Avenue.
+Open to the public during park hours.

-If you're stationed in the Hampton Roads area, there's no reason not to get outdoors!
-Find even more things to do and info about the area in our free guide to the Hampton Roads area.
+If you're stationed in the Hampton Roads area, there's no reason to stay inside!
+Find even more things to do and info about Hampton Roads in our free guide below.

 Click me